-The fun-filled fresher days are sadly over and after a summer of clinging on to your youth it’s time to go back to university and start the second year of your law degree.
-We hope you found our advice on what you should be doing in your first year useful and we’d be exaggerating if we told you there would be no more partying or general socialising with your friends, but there is going to be a big shock in the amount of work that is expected of you, so striking a good work-play balance will be important.
+The fun-filled fresher days are sadly over and it’s time to go back to university and start the second year of your law degree.
+We hope you found our advice on how to be a successful law student useful and we’d be exaggerating if we told you there would be no more partying or general socialising with your friends.
+However, your workload is going to increase, so striking a good work-play balance will be important.

 Applying for vacation schemes

-The second year of a law degree is perhaps best known as ‘the one where you apply for vacation schemes’.
-In case you weren’t aware, vacation schemes is a fancy term for describing an internship with a law firm during, yep, you guessed it, a vacation period of your university year.
-It allows you to get a feel for what it’s like to be a lawyer and also gives firms the chance to check out who they might like to offer a training contract to.
-Therefore, vacation schemes are just one way you can help yourself on the way to becoming a solicitor – it shows you’re motivated and are planning ahead with your career.
+The second year of a law degree is often thought of as the one where you apply for vacation schemes.
+Vacation schemes are internships with a law firm during the holiday period of your university year.
+It allows you to get a feel for what it’s like to be a lawyer and also gives firms the chance to decide to whom they might like to offer a training contract.
+Therefore, vacation schemes are one way you can help yourself on the way to becoming a solicitor—it shows you’re motivated and are planning ahead with your career.

 When should I start looking for a vacation scheme?

-- Get researching which firms offer schemes.
-We have a tidy list you can use (don’t mention it)
+- Get researching which firms offer schemes—we have a list you can use;

-- Draft a CV and have it checked over by a careers adviser at your university… you might as well make the most of those tuition fees
+- Draft a CV and have it checked over by a careers adviser at your university;

 - Once you’ve done all this, it’s time to get applying!
-Make sure you invest a lot of time into this and don’t submit loads of generic answers for every firm you apply to.
+Make sure you invest a lot of time into this and are not submitting loads of generic answers for every firm you apply to.
 More vacation scheme application tips can be found here.

 If you don’t manage to land a vacation scheme, don’t worry.
-Focus on your coursework and exam and apply for vacation schemes or or work experience with smaller, regional firms.
+Focus on your coursework and exams and apply for vacation schemes or work experience.